Aboriginal and Torres Strait Islander Traineeship Program

-During 2012 USQ will commence the Aboriginal and Torres Strait Islander Traineeship Pilot Program – an initiative of the Aboriginal and Torres Strait Islander Career Development and Employment Strategy.
-USQ is committed to closing the gap in employment outcomes between Indigenous and non-Indigenous people and through this strategy aims to enhance the educational, employment, training and career development opportunities for Aboriginal and Torres Strait Islander people.
+In 2012 USQ commenced the Aboriginal and Torres Strait Islander Traineeship Program – an initiative of the Aboriginal and Torres Strait Islander Career Development and Employment Strategy and is reflective of the Reconciliation Action Plan.
+USQ is committed to closing the gap in employment outcomes between Indigenous and non-Indigenous people and through this Strategy USQ aims to enhance the educational, employment, training and career development opportunities for Aboriginal and Torres Strait Islander people.

-For all enquiries regarding the Aboriginal and Torres Strait Islander Traineeship Pilot Program please contact the Indigenous Employment Strategy Coordinator.
+For all enquiries regarding the Aboriginal and Torres Strait Islander Traineeship Program please contact the Indigenous Employment Officer.